As dog owners, we don’t want to see our pets in pain and discomfort. Here are some ways you can improve their lives with orthopedic bracing.

 By Guest Blogger Helene Petersen of KVP Orthotics

 Most of our pets certainly benefit from orthopedic bracing at one point in their lives.
 Whether your pet is young and has postural problems or old and requires support, these braces will alleviate their discomfort and pain.
 As pet owners, we can do more than just giving them proper nutrition and a lovely home.
 Here are some ways you can improve your pets’ lives with orthopedic bracing.

 With orthopedic bracing, you can correct any abnormalities in your pet’s posture.
-Whether your pet has a hunched back, arched back, or a flat back, a back brace will help improve their spine’s curvature.
-Moreover, this will prevent even more serious problems in the future.
+Whether your pet has a hunched back, arched back, or flat back, a back brace will help improve their spine’s curvature.
+Moreover, this will prevent even more severe problems in the future.
 When our pets’ posture is incorrect, they are more prone to develop joint and mobility problems.
 Thus, correcting them early is the key to prevention.

 Speeds up recovery

 If your pet has undergone surgery, it will still need time to heal and recover.
 Often, orthopedic surgery requires bracing afterward to ensure fast healing and recovery.
 By immobilizing the injured area, you’re giving the bones time to repair themselves.
 Braces are an excellent way to facilitate their rehabilitation following surgery.

 As pet owners, we don’t want to see our pets in pain and discomfort.
 There are times when our pets may not be good candidates for surgery.
 This includes old age situations; in orthopedic cases wherein the definitive treatment is surgery, this can be devastating.
 Fortunately, orthopedic bracing is there to provide our pets with an alternative to surgery.
 Moreover, this can give them the instant relief they need while waiting for surgery.